 Clicking below the waist of your opponent will cause your character to SWEEP.
 Clicking on his midsection to just below his shoulders will generate a THRUST (fighters with axes will REVERSE SWEEP here).
 Clicking on the head area of the enemy will generate a CHOP.
-The defenses match up with the offensive options, so that on defense, clicking on your own character from the waist down will cause him to DUCK, which is effective against an enemy SWEEP.
+The defences match up with the offensive options, so that on defence, clicking on your own character from the waist down will cause him to DUCK, which is effective agaist an enemy SWEEP.
 Clicking from the midsection to the shoulders will cause him to PARRY, which defends against a THRUST (or REVERSE SWEEP, if fighting an orc with an axe).
 Clicking on the head area will generate a BLOCK, which defends against the CHOP.

 With the keyboard, the right and left <Arrow> keys will move the character.
-(The <0> and <.> keys on the numeric keypad also serve to move the character left and right, respectively.)
-On offense, the <X> key THRUSTS, the <Z> key SWEEPS, and the <C> key CHOPS (<4>, <1>, and <7> respectively on the keypad).
-On defense, the <.> key PARRIES, the <,> key DUCKS, and the </> key BLOCKS (<6>, <3>, and <9> respectively on the keypad).
+(The <O> and <.> numeric keypad also serve to move the character left and right, respectively).
+On offence, the <X> key THRUSTS, the <Z> key SWEEPS, and the <C> key CHOPS (<4>, <1>, and <7> respectively on the keypad).
+On defence, the <.> key PARRIES, the <,> key DUCKS, and the </> key BLOCKS (<6>, <3>, and <9> respectively on the keypad).